-Join Mike Meyers for an in-depth discussion in this video The expansion bus, part of CompTIA A+ Exam Prep (220-901) Part 2: Core Hardware.
+Join Mike Meyers for an in-depth discussion in this video The expansion bus, part of CompTIA A+ (220-901) Cert Prep: 2 Core Hardware.

 - If you've ever looked inside a motherboard,…well, if you're taking the A+,…I hope you're considering doing that at least,…you're going to notice all these little slots in here.…These are known generically as expansion slots.…When the original IBM was invented 45 billion years ago,…it came up with the idea that…people would need more and specialized hardware…for different types of PCs based on what they needed.…Now, IPCs have always come with some kind of built in slots…but the beauty of an expansion slot…is you could add a video card or a hard drive controller…or a roller disco fly fishing card or something…and you could get the kind of hardware you needed…and you could plug it into your system…so expansion slots have been around for a long long time.…